runely/calendar-homey/README.md

 - Todays events, title and time
 - Todays events (count)

-## Find Exchange Online ics url
+## Find Exchange Online ical link

 1. Go to https://outlook.office.com/mail/inbox
 1. Click settings -> Show all outlook setting
 1. Go to Calendar -> Shared calenders
 1. Publish a calendar, click the ics link and choose copy
-1. Paste the ics link in settings of Homey app
+1. Paste the ical link in settings of Homey app

-## Find Gmail ics url
+## Find Gmail ical url

 1. Go to https://calendar.google.com/
 1. Click the three dots next to the calendar you want to share -> Click Settings and sharing
 1. Scroll all the way down to the bottom
 1. Copy the link from Secret address in ical format
-1. Paste the ics link in settings of Homey app
+1. Paste the ical link in settings of Homey app

 ## Known bugs

-- Searching events in condition card, returns no events when search query has a space followed with a character (Example: 'Test f'
+- Searching events in condition card, returns no events when search query has a space followed with a character (Example: 'Test f')

 ## ToDo